 It was literally the scoop of a lifetime, and she would never have backed away from it.
 She did not back away from any stories, full stop.
-On this occasion, it was the chance to document and see something that nobody had written about for around eight hundred years.
-Bollocks to the reports and deadlines that flashed on her computer at home, this was a chance she would not miss.
+On this occasion, it was the chance to document and see something nobody had written about for around eight hundred years.
+Bollocks to the reports and deadlines that flashed on her computer at home; this was a chance she would not miss.

-Bus stop to the bus.
-Bus to train station.
-Station to the train and finally train station on foot to the docks.
+Bus stop to the bus, bus to train station, station to the train, and finally, train station on foot to the docks.
 She had arrived with half an hour to spare; she would trample over anyone for a story.
 She would stab, figuratively, anyone in the back for an exclusive.
-If she thought she could have got away with it, it would probably have been literal too.
+If she thought she could have got away with it, it would probably have been literal, too.
 She would always be early for a story.
 Everything else could, if you pardon the pun, go to Hell.

 The Intro — Take 2

 Shit!
 Bugger!
 Arse!
-Writing fail, I’ve skipped a little, haven’t I. Cock it, okay.
+Writing fail, I’ve skipped a little, haven’t I?
+Cock it, okay.
 Let’s take a step back.
 Bad, bad writer.

 Could, maybe, possibly, it is understood — the words of a professional hack.

 The mouse pointer hovered over the send button like a magnet floating above another.
 The story she was about to send alleged that her secondary school PE teacher had abused children.
 The inbox flashed as a new message arrived.
-She ignored it and checked her spelling and typing on the message she had drafted.
+She ignored it and checked her spelling and typing on the note she had drafted.
 One last check of everything before she would click the button.
 She also wanted to ensure that nothing could be used against her if they used a stylometry examination.
 Paranoid, maybe.
 Staying safe, definitely.
-Denial is not just a river in Africa.
-It has also got her out of many a scrape over the years.
+Denial is not only a river in Africa; It has also got her out of many a scrape over the years.

 Thoughts raced through her mind, taking the corners at speed and crashing into barriers as another sped towards the corner.
 Drugs?
 Not recently.
 Drink?
 Not yet today.
 Acid flashback?
 Possible.
 “I am not a drink, drug or any other side effect,” the fairy said.

-“Yeah, well, you would say that wouldn’t you!” she replied.
+“Yeah, well, you would say that, wouldn’t you?” she replied.
 The fairy sauntered down, relaxing finally on the sofa below.
 “Okay,” it said, “How can I prove I am really here?”
 This was a good question.

-Later the newspapers dropped through the letterbox, waking her with a start.
+Later, the newspapers dropped through the letterbox, waking her with a start.

 What a strange dream.